w3c/wai-curricula/intro.md

 ##### Learning outcomes

 * Understanding the need of incorporating people with disabilities into web development and testing
-* Acknowledging that incorporating people with disabilities also helps improve products and services for other users.
+* Awareness that incorporating people with disabilities also helps improve products and services for other users.

 ##### Approximate duration.